This could come as a bit of a shock to most people but flossing can be bad for you.

 Here is a list of other methods of flossing available on the market:

-And so we leave you with enough information about the possibly strange topic of “why flossing is bad”, and by now you know we mean the method, not the act itself.
+So the choice is yours.
+You can select the method that appeals to you the most.
+You should now have enough information about the possibly strange topic of “why flossing is bad” and by now you know we mean the method, not the act itself.